 - Knead dough for 5 min… adding masa or water as needed,

-- using either a taco press or a rolling pin, flatten the balls layering them in between parchment paper.
+- Using either a tortilla press or a rolling pin, flatten the balls layering them in between parchment paper.

-- Cook them off on a griddle of a cast iron pan in a little of the beef fat.
+- Cook tortillas off on a griddle of a cast iron pan in a little of the beef fat.

 - we didn’t have success cooking the tacos with the beef fat.
 In fact, we set off the fire alarm.
 Twice.
 Not sure what we did wrong, but we simply couldn’t make it work.
 So we went back to our tried and true method of cooking them off on a dry hot griddle.

 - If you do everything right, the tortillas will puff up when you are cooking the second side because of the steam forming between the layers as the tortilla cooks.

 - 1/2 an Onion – cut into a very fine brunoise